 The two not-quite-dead were carried in hammocks between horses.
 Soldiers guarded each animal’s flanks, as their vanguard widened the too-narrow paths.
 Another walked between each pair of mounts talking soothingly to them, his hands controlling their bridles, moving them in unison.

 The wounded men who could walk, followed.
 Those who couldn’t were strapped to a horse’s back.
 As were the bodies of their dead, except for the two that couldn’t be found.
 That left Blackhawk a fighting force of seven men.
 If he included himself.

 Blackhawk looked at the gap between the rocks and knew it was a trap.
 There was no way around it without backtracking for over an hour.
 Nor would he order any of his men to go through it.
 The only thing holding them together was his steadfast example.
 “Wait here.
 Protect the wounded.”

 “Yes, sir.”
 Their acknowledgment of his order was lackluster at best.

 Moving forward on foot, he picked up stones and began lobbing them so they landed just beyond the gap.
-Nothing happened with the first or the second… As the eighth landed, there was a snap.
+Nothing happened with the first or the second.

 Cautiously, Blackhawk advanced.
 There had indeed been a hazard.
 A nasty thing that would have skewered him – or a horse – multiple times.
 Its points were coated in dung.
 If struck, it’d mean a slow death.
 Using a hatchet, he destroyed it, then moved into the clearing beyond.